qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 QGIS provides two view modes to easily manipulate data in the attribute table:

-* the |openTable| Table view, displaying values of multiple features in a tabular mode, each row representing a feature and each column a field;
+* The |openTable| :sup:`Table view`, displays values of multiple features in a tabular mode, each row representing a feature and each column a field.
-* and the |formView| Form view which shows identifiers of features in a first panel and displays only the attributes of the clicked identifier in the second one.
+* And the |formView| :sup:`Form view` shows identifiers of features in a first panel and displays only the attributes of the clicked identifier in the second one.
 Form view uses the layer fields configuration (see :ref:`vector_attributes_menu`).